 I’ll admit it—I’m addicted.
 I know it’s not always good for me and I spend way too much money on it, but I can’t help it.
 I love the look of it, in all its different varieties, I love the smell, and I love what it does for me.
 I can’t live without it.

-The Beauty Gene was not passed down to me from my mother.
-She rarely buys makeup, and usually only wears a little foundation, a little lipstick and a light coat of mascara.
-Growing up, I would jump at the chance to play with her ancient makeup or gasp! be allowed to purchase a Bonne Bell lipgloss or Wet n’ Wild nail polish of my own.
+The beauty gene was not passed down to me from my mother.
+She rarely buys makeup, and usually only wears a little foundation, a little lipstick and one coat of mascara.
+Growing up, I would jump at the chance to play with her ancient makeup or gasp! be allowed to purchase a Bonne Bell lip gloss or Wet n’ Wild nail polish of my own.

-The only logical reason I can come up for how this addictions started is the fact that I was reading teen magazines at a young age.
+The only logical reason I can come up for how this addiction started is the fact that I was reading teen magazines at a young age.
 I somehow finagled myself a subscription to Seventeen Magazine at age 10.
 I read it for a good year before my babysitter showed it to my mom and suggested finding me a magazine that was more age appropriate.
 True, there were a lot of articles about sex and relationships, but I wasn’t paying attention to those (I didn’t know a condom from a condo at that point).
-What I did read were all the beauty tips and reviews.
+What I did read was all the beauty articles and reviews.
 I think I was the only fourth grader who was exfoliating on a weekly basis.
 So this reading and understanding of “older girls” stuff is the only catalyst I can identify for my makeup addiction.

 I’ve created a beauty timeline to try to understand where my addiction started, and exactly when I got hooked.